 The Department of Family Medicine and Community Health develops and delivers innovative education programs for a wide range of medical professionals and health sciences learners.
 Programs include the Number 1-ranked Duke Physician Assistant Program, residencies in family medicine and occupational medicine, a sports medicine fellowship in partnership with the Department of Orthopaedic Surgery, plus family medicine clinical rotations and community health electives for medical students.
-The department also offers a fellowship for advanced practice nurses, in partnership with Johnson & Johnson, and a Primary Care Transformation Fellowship for physicians and PAs.
+The department also offers a Primary Care Transformation Fellowship for physicians and PAs.
 A robust selection of CME opportunities is also offered, including monthly faculty development sessions, Grand Rounds talks from Duke colleagues and visiting professors, and a summer teaching series in Hilton Head, SC.
 The department is also home to a Master of Health Sciences in Clinical Leadership and a Certificate in Health Care Transformation.

 Patient Care & Community Health

 The Department of Family Medicine and Community Health provides a wide range of primary care, preventive, and care management services to individuals, families, and communities in the Durham, NC, area.
-Two family medicine clinics offer comprehensive, coordinated primary care to patients of all ages — from prenatal care to geriatrics — and a wide variety of procedural services.
+Our family medicine clinics offer comprehensive, coordinated primary care to patients of all ages — from prenatal care to geriatrics — and a wide variety of procedural services.
 The department also operates community- and school-based clinics and wellness centers, as well as occupational health clinics and wellness programs for Duke University’s employees and employees of contracted companies in the area.
 Department clinicians also care for Duke’s student population at Duke Student Health.
 The Division of Community Health engages Duke researchers, learners, and providers to advance the knowledge and practice of community health improvement.